Egyptian National Police: Training

 All of the commissioned officers were graduates of the Police Academy at Cairo where after high school, they had to complete four years at the academy, or after College degree, completing a period of 12 to 18 months.
 The Police Academy is a modern institution equipped with laboratory and physical-training facilities.
 The police force also sent some officers abroad for schooling.

 The Police Academy offers a four-year program which includes: security administration, criminal investigation, military drills, civil defense, fire fighting, forensic medicine, communications, cryptology, first aid, sociology, anatomy, and foreign languages (French and English).
 Also included are: political orientation, public relations, and military subjects (such as infantry and cavalry training), marksmanship, leadership, and field exercises.
 Graduates receive a bachelor of police studies degree and are commissioned lieutenants, while those who held degrees from other colleges are commissioned as first lieutenants.

 Advanced officer training was given at the academy's Institute for Advanced Police Studies, completion of which was required for advancement beyond the rank of lieutenant colonel.
 The academy's three-month course for enlisted personnel is conducted in a military atmosphere but emphasizes police methods and techniques.

 Some police officers, especially the special operations officers, are well trained by the Egyptian Armed Forces in Al-Sa'ka Military School.

 Uniforms and equipment

 Ranks

 Egyptian police rank insignia are the same as those used by the Egyptian Army.
 Commissioned police ranks resemble those of the Egyptian Army.
-The highest-ranking Egyptian police officer is a Lieutenant General and officer ranks descend only to first lieutenant.
+The highest-ranking Egyptian police officer is a major General and officer ranks descend only to first lieutenant.
 Enlisted police ranks include master sergeant, sergeant, corporal, and private.